telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/change-popup-edit-form-width-layout.md

 # Increase Popup Edit Form and Textbox Width

-The example below demonstrates how to increase the width of the popup edit form and textbox width in the Kendo UI Grid widget.
+The following example demonstrates how to increase the width of the popup edit form and textbox width in the Kendo UI Grid widget.

 ###### Example